zareldyn/debian9-workbase/README.md

 Generally speaking, I like when my containers have some behaviors and elements of configuration in common with my host system, like the system timezone for example.
 Also, it's not because it's "only" a container that a Bash session screen in it has to be ugly.
 When I run commands that produce large lines of results, I like to distinguish easily commands lines from results lines.

-That's why I wrote this Dockerfile.
+That's why I've written this Dockerfile.
 It builds an image that is intended to be **a base for building other images** which need to satisfy these considerations.
 The installed text editor is *Nano*.
 See the Dockerfile for a complete list of what is installed.

 ## How to use